sidharth1108/Smart-Energy-Meter-for-live-tariff-calculation/README.md

   - `5–10 units:` ₹3.5/unit
   - `10–15 units:` ₹5/unit
   - `>15 units:` ₹8/unit
-  (Change it according to your needs)
+  -(Change it according to your needs)
 - I2C LCD display with 5 display modes (toggled via a push-button)
 - Serial Monitor output for debugging/logging